BECOME A PERFORMING BUM

 Out on Bail meets every Sunday at Rocklea.
 Read more about them here.

-NUMB BUMS meets every Monday (except public holidays) at 6:30 pm for 7:00 pm in Zillmere.
+NUMB BUMS meets every Monday at 6:30 pm for 7:00 pm in Zillmere.
 We are currently in temporary accommodation whilst the Zillmere Community Hall is refurbished.
-For details about joining the band, contact the band leader, Diane Davis by email and she will call you back.
+For details about joining the band, contact the band leader, Peter Grace by email and he will call you back.

 GETTING THE MOST OUT OF PERFORMING